 Working from plants and flowers and other natural organic forms you will be introduced to a discipline of careful observational drawing and painting.
 You will explore working with form, line, tone, texture and colour as well as composition using pencil (beginners) and water colours (all others)

 Tuesdays | 2 to 5pm

 This is a course in Botanical Illustration is for the beginner to intermediate Botanical illustrator and continuing students of botanical art and illustration.

 Intermediate Mondays | 2 to 5pm

-Botanical Drawing and Painting with Watercolour (all levels)
+Drawing and Watercolour Painting: Flora, Fauna & Natural Forms (all levels)